Backwards (Red Dwarf episode): Effects

+Production

+Many of the location scenes for "Backwards" were filmed in and around Manchester.
+The lake and woodland scenes were filmed in Tatton Park.
+Series creator and writer Rob Grant can be seen standing on the street with sunglasses smoking a cigarette backwards.

 Effects also featured more heavily in the new series.
 The barroom brawl with plenty of fake glass featured a stunt double hurling through a window on the set.
 Bluescreen backgrounds were used for the actors to film against which was then merged with the cloaked Starbug location footage.
 Close-up shots were merely filmed on top of a raised platform with only the sky visible in the background.